railsware/backfiller/README.md

 ## Typical no-downtime and non-locking cycle

-* add migaration that adds new column (null: true)
+* add migration that adds new column (null: true)
 * deploy and run migration task
 * deploy code that starts filling new column in corresponding flows
 * add backfill task
-* deploy and run backflill task
+* deploy and run backfill task
 * [optional] add migration that invokes backfill task asn so keep all environments consistent (except production environment because we already backfilled data)
 * add migration that disallow null values (null: false)
 * deploy code that starts using new column